 What is ETIAS?

-- Launching by the end of 2022 (expected), ETIAS, which stands for European Travel Information and Authorization System, is an IT system meant to identify unique threats posed by visa-exempt travelers to the Schengen area.
+- Expected to be Launched in May 2023, ETIAS, which stands for European Travel Information and Authorization System, is an IT system meant to identify unique threats posed by visa-exempt travelers to the Schengen area.

 - Once activated, ETIAS will seek to identify and reduce a range of security challenges presented by visa exempt travelers, including security risks, biological (disease) threats, and irregular migration patterns.